 Italian simple future tense

-In Italian the simple future tense is used to express actions that will take place in the future, even if this is not always true.
-Italians, in fact, tend to use the present tense also to describe future actions, especially when these are near in time.
+In Italian the simple future tense is used to express actions that will take place in the future, even if this not always true.
+Italians, in fact, tend to use the present tense also to describe future actions, especially when they are near in time.

 Examples:

-• Domani sera mangeremo il tiramisù che ho preparato. = Tomorrow evening we will eat the tiramisù that I prepared
+• Domani sera mangeremo il tiramisù che ho preparato.
+(Tomorrow evening we will eat the tiramisù that I have prepared)

-Let's start to study the future tense of the auxiliary verbs “essere” and “avere”.
+Let's start to study the future tense of the auxiliary verbs “essere” (to be) and “avere” (to have).

-The future in Italian, as we already studied for other tenses, is formed by replacing the final endings of the infinitive form (-ARE, -ERE, -IRE) with the endings you can see in the table below.
+The future in Italian is formed by replacing for each subject pronoun the final endings of the infinitive form (-ARE, -ERE, -IRE) with the endings you can see below.

 The verbs that end with -care and -gare take the h before the final endings in order to keep the hard sound.